xdmushui/partner-center-sdk/develop/create-azure-plan.md

 * Partner Center

-You can create an Azure plan using Partner Center APIs.
-The steps are similar to creating a Microsoft Azure subscription (MS-AZR-0145P).
-You must [get the catalog item for Azure plan](#get-the-catalog-item-for-azure-plan), and then [create and submit an order](#create-and-submit-an-order).
+You can create an Azure plan using the Partner Center APIs.
+The process is similar to creating a Microsoft Azure subscription (**MS-AZR-0145P**).
+You must [get the catalog item for the Azure plan](#get-the-catalog-item-for-an-azure-plan), then [create and submit an order](#create-and-submit-an-order).

 ## Prerequisites